Pati Hertling Joins Performance Space New York as Deputy Director

 “I am extremely proud and excited to be joining Performance Space New York in this crucial moment, and I am looking forward to helping shape its future with creative development strategies and politics that ensure we remain as radical and inclusive as this institution has been from its beginnings,” Hertling said.
 “Now more than ever we need spaces that dare to do things differently, and we plan to set an example.”

-Hertling will be responsible for planning the institution’s programming, development initiatives, and communications strategy; overseeing its day-to-day operations; maintaining relationships with artists as well as national and international partners; fundraising; and spearheading community outrreach and public relations efforts.
+Hertling will be responsible for overseeing the institution’s day-to-day operations; maintaining relationships with artists, as well as national and international partners; fundraising; and spearheading community outreach and public relations efforts.

 Performance Space New York, which reopened its East Village home, following extensive renovations, this January, also recently added four new members to its board of directors: artist Kerstin Brätsch, choreographer Ishmael Houston-Jones, Opening Ceremony and Kenzo Paris creative director Humberto Leon, gallery director Poppy Pulitzer, and artist and producer Michael Stipe.